-National Responsibility Relevance to the KNPP Institutions integrated water resource management to enhance water availability and accessibility.
-The MWI has the following technical departments: Water Services, Water Resources, Water Storage and Land Reclamation, and Irrigation and Drainage.
-National Environment Management Authority (NEMA) • The responsibility of NEMA is to exercise general supervision and coordination over all matters relating to the environment and to be the principal instrument of Government in the implementation of all policies relating to the Environment.
+National Responsibility Relevance to the KNPP Institutions The MWI has the following technical departments: Water Services, Water Resources, Water Storage and Land Reclamation, and Irrigation and Drainage.
+National Environment Management Authority (NEMA) The responsibility of NEMA is to exercise general supervision and coordination over all matters relating to the environment and to be the principal instrument of Government in the implementation of all policies relating to the Environment.
 Regulation and licensing of the SESA and subsequent licensing of programme components.
 Kenya Maritime Authority A semi-autonomous agency in charge of regulatory oversight over the Kenyan maritime industry.
 The registration of any ships and vessels within the NEC.
 Kenya Marine and Fisheries Research Institutes (KEMFRI) Undertake research in marine and freshwater fisheries, aquaculture, environmental and ecological studies, and marine research including chemical and physical oceanography.
 The Nuclear Power Programme should be in consultation with the Institute in order to protect any endangered species at the Coast of Mombasa during implementation of projects as part of the Nuclear Power Programme.
-Water Resources Management Authority (WRMA) WRMA is the lead agency in nationwide water resources management.
+Water Resources Authority (WRA) WRA is the lead agency in nationwide water resources management.
 Wetlands and water resources located along the proposed sites for the Nuclear Power plants are protected.
-If some development works are planned to be conducted inside of those wetlands or water to be abstracted for use, a special permit shall be obtained from WRMA.
+If some development works are planned to be conducted inside of those wetlands or water to be abstracted for use, a special permit shall be obtained from WRA.
 Kenya Wildlife Service (KWS) Protection and management of Wildlife in Kenya The Nuclear Power Programme implementation should be in consultation with the institution in strategizing sustainable ways of development along the NPP.
 Kenya Forest Services (KFS) Protection and management of Forests and Reserves in Kenya.
 KFS will be responsible for guiding the development within forests and reserves under the NPP.